SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

    :width: 900px
    :align: center

-| 3 - **Export Entire Model** exports all 3D model elements in this model

-| 4 - **Export Visible** exports all visible elements in the active view.
+| 3 - **Entire Model** exports all 3D model elements in this model. **Active View Elements (this document)** exports visible elements in the active view from the current document.
 Use a **3D View** as your current active view and a **Section Box** to filter out elements.
 The Section Box cuts geometries intersecting the edge of selection, the exporter will export the entire geometry.

+| 4 - **This Document Only** will not include any linked document geometries. **All Linked Files** exports all linked documents under Revit Links in Revit Project Browser.
+Both "overlay" and "attached" first-order linked documents will be included, only "attached" nested-linked documents will be included.
+Export Linked Document is disabled when a view filter is selected (3).

+| 5 - **Nurbs When Available** option will export as both Nurbs (if available) and Meshes. **Mesh Only** will only export Meshes.
+Exporting Nurbs will result in a .cse file approximately 4 times larger than that of a mesh only export file.

 click **OK** and the Categories table will show up.